MarcosLaydner/case_challenge/README.md

 1. While I created different layers with their own responsabilities, I feel like the repositories could use more abstraction, like creating an interface to be implemented by the respective repositories.
 This would make changing orms easier, and better decouple the databse layer with the application layer.
 2. The same applies for the test factories, which are coupled to the created repositories for the sake of time.
 3. The docker setup could be improve to remove the need to sometimes have to stop it then up again to work propperly.
+4. I could have added a layer of serializers for incoming and outgoing data for the controllers, to have better control of data coming in and out of the application, but opted not due to the time constraint and simplicity of the project
-4. The application could use an activate route, that would reactivate accounts that have been previously deactivated.
+5. The application could use an activate route, that would reactivate accounts that have been previously deactivated.
-5. The application could use a validator for email.
+6. The application could use a validator for email.
 I did not implemented it as I saw it wasn't critical to any required functionality of the API, but in a real scenario it would be necessary.
-6. I opted to not have emails be unique as I also saw this as not critical.
+7. I opted to not have emails be unique as I also saw this as not critical.